osrf/TSC-RMW-Reports/humble/eclipse-cyclonedds-report.md

 __What is a solution for default DDS discovery on lossy networks?__

 Leveraging the [zenoh-plugin-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds) addresses the problem of lossy networks where it does not leverage multicast, and the protocol is extremely parsimonious and wire efficient.
-[Here is overview and tutorial](https://zenoh.io/blog/2021-04-28-ros2-integration/) using ROS 2 turtlebot.
+[Here is an overview and tutorial](https://zenoh.io/blog/2021-04-28-ros2-integration/) using ROS 2 turtlebot.
 This plugin is in the next Rolling sync.